procore/documentation/building_applications/building_side_panel_apps.md

   ![Component Add Param]({{ site.baseurl }}/assets/guides/form-based-component-add-param.png)

-* Define the Name, Key, and Description for the custom parameter.
+* Define the Name, Type, Key, and Description for the custom parameter.
 * Specify whether the parameter is required at time of installation.

   ![Component Add Param Field]({{ site.baseurl }}/assets/guides/form-based-component-add-param-custom.png)